Irish Hearts (1934 film)

 Irish Hearts is a 1934 British drama film directed by Brian Desmond Hurst and starring Lester Matthews, Nancy Burne and Molly Lamont.
 It was made at Cricklewood Studios, as a quota quickie.
 It was also known by the alternative title Norah O'Neale.
 It was based on Johnson Abrahams's novel Night Nurse.

+Plot

-The film portrays a Doctor, in love with two nurses, who has to confront an epidemic.
+A doctor is in love with two nurses, while he confronts an epidemic.